swetha0/lab-angular-cricpro/README.md

 You need to generate the starter code and fill it with the necessary code to satisfy the requirements described below.

-## Introduction

-In this lesson we are going to work with Angular for the first time.
-The goal here is to work on a small projects where you can practice the concepts we've learned thus far.

 ## Starter Code

 To generate the starter code, follow the steps given below